 The trend to name pork chops after beef steaks may cause minor confusion at the butcher's counter.
 Yet nothing has changed when it comes to preparing them at the kitchen counter.
-A ribeye chop, for example, is just a basic rib pork chop with a fancier name.
+A ribeye pork chops, for example, are just basic rib pork chops with a fancier name.

-The basic saute method for ribeyes is to cook seasoned chops in a heavy-bottomed, oiled skillet set to medium-high heat.
+The basic saute method for a pork ribeye recipe is to cook seasoned chops in a heavy-bottomed, oiled skillet set to medium-high heat.
 Move the ribeyes around the pan, turning them at least once as they cook.
 The pork should take about three minutes per side.

 Add about 1 cup of cooking liquid, such as beer, wine, chicken stock or cider, to the pan.
 Place the chops in the liquid and simmer them covered for another five minutes or so.
 To convert the cooking liquid to sauce, keep the chops warm on a plate while you boil the liquid over medium heat until it reduces by half.

 Add complementary herbs and spices.
 Once your charcoal or gas grill is ready, sear the pork chops on both sides over direct heat, then move them to the cooler spot of the grill.
 Cook the ribeyes covered for at least three additional minutes per side.

-Baked pork chops get off to a flavorful start if you bread and sear them first.
+Tender baked pork chops get off to a flavorful start if you bread and sear them first.
 A basic breading technique involves flouring the chops, dipping them in beaten eggs, then dredging them in a bowl of breadcrumbs mixed with dried herbs and Parmesan cheese.

 After browning the chops in a skillet over medium-high heat for two minutes per side, set the chops in an oven preheated to 425 F. The chops will become crispy and fully cooked in about 20 minutes.